Nhaila-Abdessamad/Ethereum-Dev-Guide/1-Glossary.md

 ## Smart Contracts
-- A "smart contract" is simply a program that runs on the Ethereum blockchain.
+- A "smart contract" is simply a program that runs on the Ethereum blockchain.00000
 - It's a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain.
 - Smart contracts are a type of Ethereum account.
 - This means they have a balance and they can send transactions over the network.